 |---|---|

-| “I don’t want holes in my yard” | “I use a special technique that cuts a plug.
-The grass folds back perfectly—you won’t be able to tell I was here.” |
+| “I don’t want holes in my yard” | “I use a technique that cuts a clean plug.
+The grass folds back perfectly — you genuinely won’t be able to tell I was here.” |

 | “What if you find something valuable?” | “Anything valuable or historically significant, I’ll show you first.
-You have first option on anything you want to keep.” |
+You have first option on anything you’d like to keep.” |

-| “I’m worried about liability” | “I carry my own insurance and will sign a waiver releasing you from any liability.” |
+| “I’m worried about liability” | “I carry my own insurance and I’m happy to sign a waiver releasing you from any liability.
+Your protection is important to me too.” |

-| “Let me think about it” | “Of course!
+| “Let me think about it” | “Of course, take your time!
 Here’s my card.
-Feel free to call with any questions.” |
+Call or text whenever you’re ready, no pressure at all.” |

 Building Long-Term Relationships